NirwanUiT/privateGPTpp/README.md

 ### Loading and processing documents:
 1. The functions "load_single_document", "load_documents" and "process_documents" are related to loading the uploaded documents and processing them.
 2. There exists a ```source_documents``` folder in the parent directory which contains all the uploaded documents. "load_documents" loads these documents. "process_documents" processes these documents.
 It uses ```RecursiveCharacterTextSplitter``` to split the document into a number of chunks.
 The chunk size is a hyperparameter that can be set manually.
-It will be shown later.
+It will be shown later.<br>

 ![alt text](https://github.com/NirwanUiT/privateGPTpp/blob/master/text_splitter.png?raw=true)

 ### Ingestion:
 1. The function "ingest" creates vector embeddings of the text chunks using the ```HuggingFaceEmbeddings```.
 The embedding model can be changed.
 It is a hyperparameter.
 2. Then we use the Chroma vectorstore from Langchain to create a database of these embeddings for generating relevant information for the model.
 3. It also checks if there is an existing database, and if there is, it just appends the new embeddings to the existing database.

 ![alt text](https://github.com/NirwanUiT/privateGPTpp/blob/master/ingest.png?raw=true)

 ### Running inference: